Building Insight: Open Ended Questions

 November 28, 2022

-While building insight about any particular idea or choice, our minds tend to have little conversations or monologues weighing all the different aspects and facts around the situation.
-Sometimes we look to our trusted supports in our life to help in this process and offer an outsider’s perspective.
-As a therapist, insight-building is often a part of the therapeutic process.
-Sometimes it is a clear objective and other times it is a byproduct of the therapeutic process itself.
-Regardless, insight refers to our ability to use our wisdom to build a complete understanding of an idea or situation.
-This is very important when related to making a choice or building motivation for change.
-If you struggle with this at times, below is a list of open-ended questions that may be used to help build that complete understanding.
+While building insight about any particular idea or choice, our minds often hold internal conversations or monologues, weighing the different aspects and facts of a situation.
+Sometimes we seek guidance from trusted supports in our life to gain an outsider’s perspective.
+As a therapist, insight-building is often part of the therapeutic process.
+Sometimes it is a clear objective, while other times it emerges as a byproduct of therapy.

 https://moderntherapy.online/blog-2/2022/8/25/time-for-change-how-to-build-up-motivation-for-change